majestic53/dasm16/README.markdown

 * Save the file and open a console window in the same directly.

-* Use the command below to compile your code (making sure that _dasm16.exe_ is also in the same directory):
+* Use the command below to compile the code (making sure that _dasm16.exe_ is also in the same directory):

 ```
 dasm16 -v -o HelloWorld.bin HelloWorld.asm
 ```

-* The output that appears in the console window should be similar to this:
+* The output that will appear in the console window should be similar to this:

 ```
 DASM16 1.0.1326 (rev. 7, Jun 27 2013, 20:24:38)